Data Visualization

 This indicator assesses states’ performance from two perspectives: first, by comparing a 15-year lump sum of revenue relative to expenses to uncover states’ ability to bring in sufficient funds to cover costs over the long term; and second, by examining year-by-year financial records for each state to identify how often they experienced shortfalls.

-Comparing states’ total revenue from all sources and expenses (adjusted for inflation), in aggregate and year-by-year from fiscal 2007 to 2021, shows that:
+Comparing states’ total revenue from all sources with expenses (adjusted for inflation), in aggregate and year-by-year from fiscal 2008 to 2022, shows that:

 Changes in the economy can move a state’s annual revenue and expenses out of balance, as can policy decisions such as tax or spending changes.